Acuparse RaspberryPi Direct Connection Guide¶

 Install Raspbian Buster onto the MicroSD¶

-Follow this guide for setting up your MicroSD card: How to Install or Upgrade to Raspbian Buster .
-Use the Light image for your install.
+Follow this guide for setting up your MicroSD card: How to Install or Upgrade to Raspbian Bullseye .
+The Buster install directions are still valid for the Bullseye release.
+Use the Light image for your installation.
 When completing your wpa_supplicant file, add a new line with

 scan_ssid=1 that is between the